MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5902.md

 ms.search.form: Report_5902_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Service Quote (document report)

-The **Service Quote** report is meant for producing a document that you can send to your customer.
+Use the **Service Quote** report to produce a service quote that you can send to your customer.

+The report displays information such as:

+- Service quote number
+- Status
+- Order date and time
-The report displays information such as the service quote number, status, order date and time, as well as the customer name and address.
-You can print all the service quotes or selected service quotes.
+- Customer name and address.

+You can print all or selected service quotes.

 ## Use cases